ThirtySomething/YAIP/README.md

 ## Implementation details ##

 * Convenience typedefs for datatypes in <code>YAIP++Data.h</code>
-* Data containers are STL elements like [vector](http://en.cppreference.com/w/cpp/container/vector) or [map](http://en.cppreference.com/w/cpp/container/map)
+* Data containers are STL elements like [*vector*](http://en.cppreference.com/w/cpp/container/vector) or [*map*](http://en.cppreference.com/w/cpp/container/map)
-* Detection of section and key/value pair is done using [regular expressions](http://en.cppreference.com/w/cpp/regex)
+* Detection of section and key/value pair is done using [*regular expressions*](http://en.cppreference.com/w/cpp/regex)
-* The major methods are based on *[std::string](http://en.cppreference.com/w/cpp/string/basic_string)*
+* The major methods are based on [*std::string*](http://en.cppreference.com/w/cpp/string/basic_string)
-* The templated methods using converters from and to *[std::string](http://en.cppreference.com/w/cpp/string/basic_string)*
+* The templated methods using converters from and to [*std::string*](http://en.cppreference.com/w/cpp/string/basic_string)

 ## Extension ##

 If any datatype is currently not supported, the extension is very simple.
-Just extend the class *YAIP::Convert* with conversion methods from/to your data type.
+Just extend the class <code>YAIP::Convert</code> with conversion methods from/to your data type.

 ## Doxygen documentation ##